Thor (Ultimate Marvel): Ultimate Fallout

+Secret Wars

 After the destruction of both the Earth-616 and Ultimate universes as seen during the "Secret Wars" storyline, Thor is among those rescued by God Emperor Doom and transported to Battleworld.
 Now known as Thunderer Thorlief (nicknamed "Ultimate Thor") of the Thor Corps, he became a top member of the Thor Corps working under Lawspeaker Thor where he had arrested different Hulks and solved murders related to Mangog.
 Thorlief begins investigating the murderers of various men and women who all turn out to be alternate universe versions of Donald Blake and Jane Foster.
 Thorlief discovers that the murders were committed by Rune Thor, who had been tasked by God Emperor Doom with eliminating the various versions of Donald and Jane in order to keep the Thor Corps from remembering that the Multiverse once existed before Battleworld.
 Thorlief and the other members of the Thor Corps storm Doom's castle where they are all killed.
 After his death, Thorlief's hammer is shown to have landed on the Earth-616 version of Asgard.

 Sometime later in the pages of "The Unworthy Thor", the hammer is shown to be on a mysterious space ship, in front of an imprisoned Thor Odinson.
 This is later revealed to be the ship of the Collector who wants to possess the hammer for himself, and has obtained the ruins of Asgard to this end.
 Currently, the Collector is being challenged for possession of this hammer by Thanos' Black Order, as well as a team-up of Odinson, Toothgnasher (one of his magical goats), "Thori" (a Hellhound previously owned by Loki), and Beta Ray Bill.
 Although able to channel its power when in proximity, Odinson chooses not to claim the hammer, but he and Bill use the power of the hammer to return Asgard to its rightful place while decimating the Collector's forces.
 This hammer is subsequently claimed by Volstagg, after he witnesses the brutal demise of several children in a conflict with Cindr's forces.
 This transforms Volstagg into the War Thor.
 Later, the hammer gets destroyed in a battle with the Mangog.
-This hammer is also seen in one alternate future wielded by synthezoid Victor Mancha.
+This hammer is also seen in one alternate future wielded by the synthezoid Victor Mancha.

-When Earth-1610 was restored, Thor was among the Ultimates that aided Spider-Man against Green Goblin.
+When Earth-1610 was restored, Thor was among the Ultimates who aided Spider-Man against Green Goblin.
 This was witnessed when Earth-616's Miles Morales visited Earth-1610.